Form a Partnership in Colorado

 Advantages

-• Simple and inexpensive to form with no state filing required
+• Simple and inexpensive to form — General Partnerships require no state filing fee or formal registration in Colorado

 Considerations